Kopernica, Poland

 Kopernica is a village in the administrative district of Gmina Chojnice, within Chojnice County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 11 km north-west of Chojnice and 100 km south-west of the regional capital Gdańsk.

 For details of the history of the region, see History of Pomerania.
+The village forms a sołectwo (village administrative unit) within the Gmina Chojnice.
+The sołectwo comprises the localities of Babilon and Borne.
+At the end of 2024, the sołectwo had 55 inhabitants.